ThePhD/sol2/docs/source/api/usertype.rst

 	- This is compatible with luabind, kaguya and other Lua library syntaxes and looks similar to C++ syntax, but the general consensus in Programming with Lua and other places is to use a function named ``new``
 	- Note that with the ``sol::call_constructor`` key, a construct type above must be specified.
 A free function without it will pass in the metatable describing this object as the first argument without that distinction, which can cause strange runtime errors.
 * ``{anything}, sol::no_constructor``
+	- Specifically tells sol not to create a ``.new()`` if one is not specified and the type is default-constructible
+	- When the key ``{anything}`` is called on the table, it will result in an error.
+The error might be that the type is not-constructible.
+	- *Use this plus some of the above to allow a factory function for your function type but prevent other types of constructor idioms in Lua*
+* ``{anything}, sol::no_constructor``
-	- Specifically tells Sol not to create a ``.new()`` if one is not specified and the type is default-constructible
+	- Specifically tells sol not to create a ``.new()`` if one is not specified and the type is default-constructible
 	- When the key ``{anything}`` is called on the table, it will result in an error.
 The error might be that the type is not-constructible.
 	- *Use this plus some of the above to allow a factory function for your function type but prevent other types of constructor idioms in Lua*